 human wellbeing

-People are an important part of Puget Sound.
-If we want to help restore and conserve Puget Sound’s ecosystem, we must do so while also caring for ourselves.
-Our Human Wellbeing work aims to help everyone live a fulfilling life, including physically, emotionally, socially, and economically.
+People are an important part of the Puget Sound ecosystem and restoring and conserving it includes caring for ourselves.
+Our human wellbeing work aims to help everyone live a healthy and fulfilling life.

 People are part of nature and the wellbeing of one depends on the wellbeing of the other.